 Fluid Flow - Definition, Types, Example, FAQs

-Fluid flow is a topic of fluid mechanics which deals with the subject fluid dynamics.
-Let us understand the fluid flow process by answering the questions like what is fluid, what is the meaning of fluid, meaning of flow, what are the types of fluid and types of flow.
+Fluid flow is a topic of fluid mechanics that deals with the subject of fluid dynamics.
+Let us understand a fluid flow process by answering questions like what is fluid, what is the meaning of fluid, what is the meaning of flow, and what are the types of fluid and types of flow.

 Fluid Flow - Definition, Types, Example, FAQs